Selvam-DG/Machine_Learning_Techniques/README.md

 # Machine Learning and Algorithms
 ### Supervised Machine Learning
 - The Output / dependent variable is available in the data.
 Design the model with the dependent and independent variables.
-With the help of model, we can predict the unknown output variable with the new dependent variables.
+With the help of a model, we can predict the unknown output variable with the independent variables.
 - Regression
 - Classification
 ### Unsupervised Machine Learning